wolfeidau/wolfeidau_site/content/post/2024-04-12-what-you-should-consider-when-using-s3.md

 These classifications would be assigned to a tag, such named `Classification` on your bucket, for more on this see [Categorizing your storage using tags](https://docs.aws.amazon.com/AmazonS3/latest/userguide/object-tagging.html).

-In general I recommend keeping different classifications of data separated, for example having raw data and anonymised, or summarised data in the same bucket is **not** a good idea.
+In general I recommend keeping different classifications of data separated, for example having raw data and anonymised, or cleaned data in the same bucket is **not** a good idea.

 ## What are the cost implications for keeping this dataset?